sokolicA/personal_website_old/content/authors/admin/_index.md

 title: Andrej Sokolič
 ---

 I am a data analyst in the methodologies and reservations department of the risk sector.
-BlabLa
+My interests include creation of statistical models to assess the dependencies between factors of interest and to forecast new or future data;
+creation of automated and dynamic reports that allow the end user a deeper understanding of the presented data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Andrej_Sokolic_CV_ENG.pdf" "newtab" >}}resumé{{< /staticref >}}.